 You will now be able to post a profile image for your blog fan page.
-The majority of personal bloggers add a photo of themselves, while others upload their logo.
-Make sure the image you post here is relevant to your blog.
+Most personal bloggers add a photo of themselves, while others upload their logo.
+Make sure the picture you post here is relevant to your blog.

-If you don’t have a logo but blog about food, for example, you can add a photo of food items here.
-Simply make sure the image you submit is professional and conveys to readers that you care about your blog.
+If you don’t have a logo but a blog about food, you can add a photo of food items here.
+Ensure the image you submit is professional and conveys to readers that you care about your blog.
 Because this is one of the first aspects of your blog fan page that readers will notice.

-Note: You can skip this step if you don’t have an image to upload right now.
+Note: You can skip this step if you don’t have an image to upload.

 4. Add a cover photo.

 Like your personal profile, your blog fan page includes a cover photo.
-You should submit a photo here that is related to your blog but make sure it is professional.
+You should submit an image related to your blog but ensure it is professional.

 Again, if you don’t have a photo to upload right now, you can skip this step and do it later.